danwilson/responsive-windows-sample/README.md

 This is a work in progress, and I am committing as I complete pieces that demonstrate bullet points in the corresponding talk.

+There is also a 'grunt' branch using Grunt and Sass.
+I'm keeping this separate since there is some additional setup for Node, npm, Grunt, and Sass.
+Master only needs a typical Windows Store development environment.

 TODO:
-Wrap up GestureRecognizer example (as alternate ListView) Warp up vertical media query example on article view
+* Wrap up GestureRecognizer example (as alternate ListView)
+* Add basic pointer example
+* Semantic Zoom on WinJS ListView for entry screen
+* Change to File API instead of localStorage